saravanak/saravanak.github.io/_posts/2018-02-15-pacman-downgrade.markdown

 ## Why this post?

 This is just a rubber ducking post.
-Over the course, I learn't to find how to find all the packages that are dependant on a given one:
+Over the course, I learnt to find how to find all the packages that are dependant on a given one:

 ```
 pactree -r <package>